laviniadd/Progetto_DataMining/README.md

-# Progetto Document and Data Mining
+# Document and Data Mining project
-Document and Data Mining project.
 Object detection on flowchart diagrams using Faster R-CNN.

 Faster R-CNN has to classify and retrieve elements that belongs to an image of a flowchart diagram.